This upside down water experiment is one of these amazing Science activity that my son loves.

 You will need:

 - food coloring (optional)

-Doing this experiment at the Gally Kids Headquarters
+Doing this experiment in the Gally Kids Headquarters

 So first thing we did was to pour water into the glass.